hmrc/hmrc-email-renderer/README.md

 * features.fixed-system-date.enabled

-Specific values of day and month could also be provided by using below config values and would be used once the feature is enabled
+Specific values of day and month could also be provided by using below config values and would be used once the feature is enabled.

+Default values for below has been provided

 * features.fixed-system-date.day